-■ The tire pressure warning system (if equipped)
+The tire pressure warning system (if equipped)

-Your Toyota is equipped with a tire pressure warning system that uses tire pressure warning valves and transmitters to detect low tire inflation pressure before serious problems arise. (→P. 416)
+Your Toyota is equipped with a tire pressure warning system that uses tire pressure warning valves and transmitters to detect low tire inflation pressure before serious problems arise. ( $\rightarrow$ P. 426)

-The compact spare tire is not equipped with the tire pressure warning valves and transmitters.
+The compact spare tire is not equipped with the tire pressure warning valve and transmitters.